imdac/mtm6201-flexbox-layout-final/README.md

-# mtm6201-layout
+# Flexbox Layout

-This repository contains the starter files for the Layout project.
+## Objective
+Use flexbox to create the basic layout of the provided mockup.